 It’s Ayrton Senna who has the most top three finishes at the Monaco Grand Prix, having stood on the podium eight times.

 Ferrari are the team with the most podiums in Monaco.
-Their 55 podium tally is double that of next most successful team McLaren.
+Their 55 podium tally is just over double that of next most successful team McLaren.

-British drivers lead the way in terms of most podiums for a nation, with the British flag appearing on the podium 46 times, 22 times more than France.
+British drivers lead the way in terms of most podiums for a nation, with the British flag appearing on the podium 46 times, 21 times more than France in second place.